SebastianRodriguezds/faststock-api/README.md

 Add API instances behind a load balancer
 Read replicas for Redis and PostgreSQL
 Cluster Mode and Node.js or PM2 to take advantage of multi-core CPUs

+## Fail tolerance
+If Redis temporarily fails, the API continues to function by querying PostgreSQL directly.
+Only performance is momentarily lost.